testillano/h2agent/docs/api/README.md

 * `responseDelayMs`: delay which was processed.
 * `responseStatusCode`: status code which was sent.
 * `responseHeaders`: object containing the list of response headers which were sent.
-* `serverSequence`: current server monotonically increased sequence for every reception (`1..N`).
+* `recvseq`: current server monotonically increased sequence for every reception (`1..N`).
 In case of a virtual register (if it contains the field `virtualOrigin`), this sequence is actually not increased for the server data entry shown, only for the original event which caused this one.

 ### Server data summary